Tomekmularczyk/react-starter/README.md

 * Project is already configured for development and production use (server-sider rendering).
 * Code used for server side-rendering is not minified so its possible to debug ssr with Chrome-Node Dev-Tools.
-* Production bundle gets minified and split out vendor dependencies.
+* Production bundle gets minified and split out with vendor dependencies.

 Run the project:
 1. `yarn` - install dependencies